hashicorp/katakoda/terraform-infrastructure-pipelines-workshop/setup-vault-workspace.md

 1. Replace the `organization` and `workspaces` values with the organization set up for this workshop ("infrastructure-pipelines-workshop"), and your unique workspace name ("{firstName}-{lastInitial}-vault").
-1. Commit your changes directly to the "master" branch of your forked repository.
+1. Commit your changes directly to the "hashiconf-workshop" branch of your forked repository.

 The `main.tf` file should look similar to the following.